Beauty, Hair and Skin penetration businesses

 Renewing your business registration

-You will receive a renewal paperwork in October/November of each year.
-If you do not receive your renewal paperwork by mid November please contact 03 5434 6333 or [email protected]
+You will receive a renewal paperwork in May of each year.
+If you do not receive your renewal paperwork by mid June, please contact 03 5434 6333 or [email protected]

 Please remember to pay your renewal prior to the expiry date to ensure your business continues to be registered and to avoid additional fees.